SoftUni-Internal/interactive-content/EN/11-Test-Exam/00-Problem-01.md

 # Dashboard (25 Pts)

-By clicking over the `[Dashboard]` button, the currently logged-in user should be able to see all created offers.
+By clicking over the `[Dashboard]` button, the currently logged-in user should be able to see all of the created offers.

 The initial page (view) should display the **navigation bar for logged-in users** + **Dashboard** + **Footer**.